-Engine Coolant Heater (Canada Only)
+Engine Coolant Heater (If Equipped)

 The engine coolant heater is located on the driver's side of the engine under the manifold.
-The electrical cord is attached to the generator bracket assembly, between the generator and the windshield washer fluid tank.

 In very cold weather, 0°F (-18°C) or colder, the engine coolant heater can help.
 You'll get easier starting and better fuel economy during engine warm-up.
 Usually, the coolant heater should be plugged in a minimum of four hours prior to starting your vehicle.